 Unlike traditional manual reviews, AI-powered reviews deliver instant, consistent feedback across every pull request, regardless of reviewer availability.

-Why Azure DevOps Teams Need AI Code Review Tools
+Why Azure DevOps Teams Need AI Code Review & Automated PR Reviews

 Engineering leaders at SMB and mid-market companies face constant pressure to improve delivery speed without sacrificing code quality.
 Traditional Azure DevOps review workflows struggle in three key areas: